This post may contain affiliate links. Please read our disclosure policy.

 - Rice pilaf – Grab a box of your favorite mix at the store.

-Sweet yellow onion goes the best with pork chops, though red onions will do well if you can’t find sweet onions.
-The dish will look different with red onions but still have great flavor.
+Sweet yellow onions go best with pork chops, though red onions will do if you can’t find sweet onions.
+The dish will look different with red onions, but still have great flavor.

 Slow Cooker Pork Chops and Onions